deepakkk3/GoldFinder/README.md

 ### GoldFinder: Comprehensive Automated Recon and Vulnerability Assessment Tool

-GoldFinder is an advanced Bash script that automates subdomain enumeration, URL crawling, and vulnerability testing.
-It integrates essential tools like `subfinder`, `waybackurls`, `sqlmap`, `nuclei`, and more.
-Results are systematically organized for efficient analysis.
+GoldFinder is an advanced Bash script that automates  enumeration, URL crawling, and vulnerability testing.
+It integrates essential tools.
+It spawns URLS and filters Sensitive Info.Results are systematically organized for efficient analysis.
 It was developed two years ago and has been an invaluable tool in my bug bounty efforts.
 I am now sharing it with the community to assist newcomers and experienced researchers alike in their security assessments.

 **How To Install**